 FIRST ALERT ISSUED | From First Alert Chief Meteorologist Riley Hale

+Afternoon highs will be in the mid-60s Thursday afternoon with winds out of the west-southwest between 5-10 mph.

+Morning lows Friday will be chilly again in the mid to upper 30s.
+Sunny skies and warmer highs in the upper 60s and low 70s are expected for the afternoon.
+Winds will be light and variable during the day.

 Temperatures this weekend will warm up and feel more seasonal.
-Morning lows Saturday will be near 40 and afternoon highs will reach the mid-70s.
+Morning lows Saturday will be in the upper 30s and afternoon highs will reach the mid-70s.
 Morning lows Sunday will be in the mid-40s and afternoon highs will be in the mid to upper 70s.
 Mostly sunny skies both days.
+Keep it here for updates.

 Copyright 2022 WRDW/WAGT.
 All rights reserved.